barrettinfotech/trumpet-rep-sheets/lesson-notes/ethyn.md

 # Spring 2024

+week 9

+Great work on rhythm and faster speed on the Goedicke, Ethyn!

+Work on Hering #4 for recording.
+Also work on Balay Prelude et Ballade.&#x20;

+What about scale and single tongue proficiencies.
+And&#x20;

 week 6

 working on rhythm with met and foot-tapping on Arutunian (D to F).
 Working in memory of chunks.&#x20;